The generators of a colon ideal with an application to the weak Lefschetz property for monomial almost complete intersections in three variables: Application to WLP in 3-Variable Monomial ACIs

-We point out that the idea of the proof of \autoref{borderline} can be used to tackle larger values of $a$.
-For a fixed value of $a$, one has a polynomial $\mathcal F(a_1, a_2)$ constructed as above, which is symmetric in $a_1$ and $a_2$.
-This can then be expressed a polynomial in the elementary symmetric functions $S=a_1+a_2$ and $P=a_1a_2$.
-We have implemented the construction for the polynomial obtained in the case $a_1\ge a$ in \texttt{Macaulay2}, using the package ``SymmetricPolynomials,'' and have observed experimentally that when $\mathcal F(a_1, a_2)$ is expressed as a polynomial in $P$ with coefficients in $\F[S]$, the constant term is and all the other coefficients of powers of $P$ are multiples of $2S-c(a)$, where $c(a)=3a-2$ for $a$ odd and $c(a)=3a-1$ for $a$ even.
+and all the other coefficients of powers of $P$ are multiples of $2S-c(a)$, where $c(a)=3a-2$ for $a$ odd and $c(a)=3a-1$ for $a$ even.
 If $\mathcal F(a_1, a_2)=0$, it follows that $2S-c(a)$ must divide $\mathcal P(S)$.
 Similar to the argument in the proof of \autoref{borderline}, this gives a finite list of possible values of $S$.
 For each possible value of $S$ from this list, $P$ must divide $\mathcal P(S)$.
 Therefore, we will have a finite list of values of $S$ and $P$ to consider, giving rise to a finite list of values of $a_1, a_2$.
 Unfortunately, for values of $a\ge 7$ the list of values that need to be checked is too large to be practical.
 Using \texttt{Macaulay2}, we were able to verify for values of $a$ up to 6 that there are no positive integer solutions for $\mathcal{F}(a_1, a_2)=0$, except for the known exceptions when failure of WLP has been established.
 For larger values of $a$, we were not able to finish checking all possible values even with the help of \texttt{Macaulay2} (although we have verified all possible values of $S$ up to 1000 for $a$ up to 40).
 We wish to credit two resources that we consulted numerous times in the development of these results: the On-Line Encyclopedia of Integer Sequences (\cite{OEIS}) and the computer algebra system \texttt{Macaulay2} (\cite{Grayson-Stillman}).
 The former resource was particularly helpful in detecting patterns (often involving binomial coefficients) from the many examples we constructed.
 The latter resource was immensely helpful for computing examples, gathering experimental evidence, and allowing us to much more efficiently formulate the content in this paper.
+Finally, we also extend our thanks to the two anonymous referees for their feedback, particularly pointing out places where we could improve our exposition.